santisbon/reference/src/automated.md

 chezmoi update -v
 ```

+If you have a [macOS defaults script](https://github.com/santisbon/dotfiles/blob/main/macos-defaults.sh) run it.

-Follow the [shell instructions](/reference/shell/) that are not covered by this `chezmoi`/`brew bundle` automation.
-Do the same for any other sections of this documentation for things that aren't covered by the automation.
+Follow any [shell instructions](/reference/shell/) that are not covered your `chezmoi`/`brew bundle`/`defaults` files.
+Same for any other sections of this documentation not covered by the automation.